SOCIAL SIGNALPLAYBOOK

 GVFeaturing Gary Vaynerchuk

-Many attendees will create new TikTok or YouTube Shorts accounts post-event, and their initial videos will gain more views than their established accounts with more followers.
+Many attendees will create new TikTok or YouTube Shorts accounts after this event, and their initial videos will surpass the performance of their existing accounts with more followers.

 Signal Score